 For campaigns, we recommend excluding transactional and automated campaigns, and solely focusing on your promotional campaigns.
 Additionally, you’ll want to exclude any highly segmented campaigns, as that will also skew CTA performance.

-For help with tagging, taxonomy, and analysis, reach out to the digital marketing experts at Oracle Marketing Consulting.
+For help with tagging, taxonomy, and analysys, reach out to the experts at Oracle Digital Experience Agency.

 The words in a word cloud are different sizes based on how many times each is in your dataset.
 The least frequently used words will be small or not even be included in the word cloud, but the most frequently used words will be huge.
 At a glance, you’ll be able to see which words you’ve been using the most in your CTAs.